jaredvasil/we-framing-CSH/README.md

 # wesch
-Investigation of the effects of "we"-framing on young children's senses of commitment, sharing, and helping towards a collaborative partner.
+Investigation of the effects of "we"-framing on young children's senses of commitment, sharing, and helping with a collaborative partner.